swiss-ai-center/a-guide-to-mlops/docs/philosophy.md

 infrastructure or databases.
 A lightweight, Git-native stack gives you a pragmatic path from notebooks to production while staying in control of your tooling.

+This choice is visible in how we track experiments.
+Instead of adopting a monolithic experiment platform, we use DVC experiments to version experiments as Git refs, DVClive to emit live metrics without a separate server, and TensorBoard to visualize them.
+Each tool solves one problem well, and together they keep experiments version-controlled alongside code and data.